 Ferrum College Counseling Services

 Ferrum College Student Counseling Center (FCSCC) offers short-term, brief therapy and skills-based groups or workshops for students who are currently enrolled in classes.
-Students are provided 8 sessions per academic year (Fall and Spring semesters) without charge with the option of accessing additional sessions at a cost of $10 per session (we cannot file claims with insurance).
-Psychiatric services are available to students with a need for this service which can be discussed with FCSCC therapist.
+Students are provided 8 individual counseling sessions per academic year (Fall and Spring semesters) without charge.
+An extension for additional sessions may be considered if the student meets 1 of the following criteria: -If the student is experiencing symptoms that significantly impact academic functioning -If the student is at risk of significant decompensation -If the student requires support to remain stable in the campus community and to reduce the need for psychiatric hospitalization Psychiatric services are available to students with a need for this service which can be discussed with FCSCC therapist.

 Please note that FCSCC staff do not provide assessment for or documentation recommending Emotional Support Animals (ESA).